 Resourcing Specialist, PRA Health Sciences

 Leigh Babaian, M.Ed., is a resourcing specialist at PRA Health Sciences.
-She has served as a Talent Acquisition professional at two Fortune 500 companies, Accenture and IQVIA (formerly Quintiles), and has experience managing early talent programs and global hiring projects.
+She has served as a Talent Acquisition professional at two Fortune 500 companies, Accenture and IQVIA Biotech (formerly Quintiles), and has experience managing early talent programs and global hiring projects.
 Leigh has recruited on a variety of campuses across North America, including public and private institutions for undergraduates and graduate level students.
-She has experience leading recruiting teams to deliver on hiring objectives, working with all levels of stakeholder involvement and in creating Talent Acquisition programming from scratch.
+She has experience leading recruiting teams to deliver on hiring objectives, working with all levels of stakeholder involvement and in creating talent acquisition programming from scratch.

 Dean, The Graduate School